deepgram-devs/node-live-example/README.md

-# Deepgram Live Transcriptions Example
+# Deepgram Live Transcriptions Example (Node.js)

+ALPHA

 This is a basic express server that shows the basic setup for live audio transcriptions using Deepgram.